-The Emlid Reach RS+ is designed for precise surverying, mapping and data collection.
-To use it in RTK mode a second Reach RS+ or access to NTRIP corrections will be required.
+The Emlid Reach RS+ is a designed for precise surverying, mapping and data collection.
+To use it in RTK mode as a GNSS RTK Rover a second Reach RS+ or access to NTRIP corrections will be required.

 Emlid RCH202 Features:

 Use as Base Station for Surveying / Data Collection